 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Little Round Table is a Neolithic henge monument located in Westmorland, England.
-The site comprises a roughly circular earthwork defined by a bank and ditch, characteristic of henge construction from the Neolithic period, though the precise date of its construction remains uncertain within the broad Neolithic timeframe.
-Like other henges of its type, Little Round Table likely served ceremonial or ritual purposes for prehistoric communities, though the specific functions remain subject to archaeological interpretation.
-The monument survives as an earthwork feature, registered on the National Heritage List for England under entry 1008237.
+Little Round Table is a Neolithic henge monument located in Westmorland, in the north-west of England.
+The site consists of a circular earthwork defined by a ditch and external bank, characteristic of henges constructed during the later Neolithic period, approximately 3000 to 2000 BCE.
+The monument measures approximately 100 metres in diameter and occupies a prominent position in the landscape.
+Like other henges of its type, Little Round Table likely served ceremonial or ritual purposes, though the precise nature of its use remains subject to archaeological interpretation.

 Little Round Table henge is a scheduled monument protected by Historic England under reference 1008237.
 View the official record →

-Little Round Table is a Neolithic henge monument located in Westmorland, England.
+Little Round Table is a Neolithic henge monument located in Westmorland, in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008237.

 Little Round Table henge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008237.